skycatchfire/emiller/README.md

 # emiller
 A customizable responsive popup to encourage Mailchimp subscriptions.
+The modal will fade in 5 seconds after the page loads.

 [View the demo](https://skycatchfire.github.io/emiller/demo/demo.html)